PhilEndr/YoungSkin-Netlify-CMS/src/pages/index.md

 templateKey: index-page
 image: /img/2022-12-04-nate-s-avocados00648-1.jpg
 mainpitch:
-  title: "Younger Skin: Everything You Need, Nothing You Don't"
+  title: "Younger Skin: Only What You Need, Nothing You Don't"
   description: >
     Who said more ingredients is better?
 We believe in quality, not quantity.
     Only the right ingredients make it into our skincare products.